Nederland Independent School District

-In addition to Nederland, the district also serves the communities of Central Gardens and portions of Port Neches and Port Arthur.
+In addition to Nederland, the district also serves most of Beauxart Gardens and Central Gardens and portions of Port Neches and Port Arthur.

 In 2019, the school district was rated "A" by the Texas Education Agency.

 History

 The precursors of the school district began as a series of single or two room schoolhouses formed to educate the children of the Dutch families that founded and moved into Nederland.
 The earliest known school room was started in 1898 as a one-room school houses that was built behind the old Orange hotel on Boston Avenue, with several children attending.
 As the city population grew, there were additional schools built at the corner of 10th st and Chicago and also at the Dutch Reformed Church.
 These early schools did not have full accreditation and were equivalent to a junior high education.
 A two-story school was built in 1912 on the land of Mr. Bluitt Langham, and the Nederland Independent School district was organized by Jefferson County in 1920.